caizefeng/BayesianOpt4dftu/README.md

         }
         ```

-      So in this case, there are two atoms in the primitive cell which are located at the position `(0,0,0)`
+      So in this case, there are two atoms in the primitive cell at positions `(0,0,0)`
       and `(0.75, 0.75, 0.75)`.
-The second term under each atom defines the initial magnetic moment.
-If the spin-orbit
+The second term under each atom specifies the initial magnetic moment.
-      coupling is not included in your calculation, it is just an integer while otherwise it is a (3,) array of each
+      For calculations excluding non-collinear magnetization or spin-orbit coupling, this is an integer;
-      element defines the initial moment of corresponding direction.
-If the initial moment is 0, it has to be set to a
+      otherwise, it's a (3,) array, with each element representing the initial moment in a specific direction.
-      small number to avoid conflict in the ASE.
+      To avoid omission error in the ASE package, the initial moment should be set to a small, non-zero number if it is intended to be 0.
     - **`kgrid_hse`** and **`kgrid_pbe`**:
         - Description: Set the self-consistent k-point grid for HSE and PBE+U calculations, respectively.
         - Example: `"kgrid_pbe": [7, 7, 7]` specifies a 7x7x7 k-point grid for PBE+U calculation.
     - **`num_kpts`** and **`kpath`**:
-        - Description: Define the non-self-consistent (non-SC) k-point path for band structure calculations.
+        - Description: Specify the non-self-consistent (non-SC) k-point path for band structure calculations.
           `num_kpts` can be either an integer or a string "auto".
         - Example: `"num_kpts": 50` sets the number of k-points per path segment to 50.
 Important: In this mode, contributions to Δband are weighted to achieve an approximately uniform density of sampling along the path.
          `"num_kpts": "auto"` automatically determines the path and number of k-points based on the HSE or GW baseline calculation.

-- **`general_flags`**: Includes general INCAR flags required in the VASP calculation.
+- **`general_flags`**: General INCAR flags required in all VASP calculation.
-- **`scf`**: Flags required particularly in SCF calculation.
+- **`scf`**: Flags that will only be added in SCF calculation.
-- **`band`**: Flags required particularly in band structure calculation.
+- **`band`**: Flags that will only be added in band structure calculation.
-- **`pbe`**: Flags required when using PBE as exchange-correlation functional.
+- **`pbe`**: Flags that will only be added when using PBE as exchange-correlation functional.
-- **`hse`**: Flags required when using HSE06 as exchange-correlation functional.
+- **`hse`**: Flags that will only be added when using HSE06 as exchange-correlation functional.

     Check ASE VASP calculator documentation for additional flag keys.